hashobject/perun.io/resources/guides/built-ins.md

 ### yaml-metadata

 The other task that comprises `markdown` is `yaml-metadata`.
-It only parses the YAML frontmatter at the head of files. and overwrites the file without the YAML header, for further processing.
+It only parses the YAML frontmatter at the head of files and overwrites the file without the YAML header, for further processing.
 Again, this is of limited usefulness for most use-cases, but in the future, content tasks for formats besides Markdown will be able to use `yaml-metadata` in the same way.
 It has no required arguments and takes two of Perun's more common options:

 - `:filterer` --- restrict the files that will be processed using this function, which will be passed to `clojure.core/filter`